glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 * TODO: Additional methods to generate ghost particles (possibly including a `distance_to` - but what would that return for open boundaries?).

 `wrap` is fallible.
-It returns `None` when it is not possible to wrap the given properties into the boundary.
+It returns `Err` when it is not possible to wrap the given properties into the boundary.
 It takes a properties type to enable use-cases where wrapping applies operations other than translation.
 For example, a twisted cylinder.